 Police Officer Recruitment

-Applications are not currently open for DHEP Police Officer.
+Applications are not currently open for Degree Holder Entry Programme (DHEP).
 Register for Job alerts to find out when we plan to open.

 Our vision is to have an inclusive workplace open to and supportive of a diverse workforce.

 We are ambitious in our aim to attract, recruit, support and promote talented individuals who represent the diverse communities and groups in Lancashire.
 We value difference and recognise that people with a variety of skills, attitudes and experiences, from diverse backgrounds and cultures, bring fresh ideas and perspectives.
 Encouraging and harnessing these differences can enhance Lancashire Police, by bringing together different viewpoints to continually improve how we deliver our policing service; making our services more approachable and relevant to our communities.
 We use positive action to help achieve this.
 Find out more about Positive Action.

 Our people are more than just a number a to us.
 All our people are treated as an individual, diverse, unique, special and professional.
 You will be respected and rewarded for doing an amazing job and in times when other employers want numbers, we want individuals.

 All new Police Constables at Lancashire Police spend their first 2 years working on emergency response.

 - Providing a police presence in town centres on a Friday night

 - Helping people who are going through a mental health crisis.